home-assistant/alerts.home-assistant.io/alerts/ambiclimate.md

 As Ambiclimate devices require a connection to the manufacturers cloud server, they will cease to function from April 1 2024 onwards.
 We recommend removing the integration from your Home Assistant installation once this happens.

 Ambiclimate is allowing customers to export their private data, as well as offering a voluntary compensation policy for some customers.
-View the Ambiclimate website for more details
+View the Ambiclimate website for more details.